Curriculum

 • Two weeks of digging deeper on the farm and in the kitchen.
 Gappers rotate between farm projects in the morning and culinary skills in the afternoon.
 Farm mornings include an introduction to animal care; learning how to harvest, weed, and prepare beds; and exploring soil science.
 We’ll do basic culinary skills like knife use, bread baking, all the ways to cook an egg, and food safety.
 We’ll also spend a day assisting with the chicken harvest.
 Gappers can choose if they would like to participate in ethical animal slaughtering and/or learning the art of butchery.

 • Every Gapper will take on a leadership role for this trip, from planning and packing food to tending the fire each night.
-We’ll spend four days out on the water, paddling through down the Connecticut River as we explore natural and human history of the valley along the way.
+We’ll spend four days out on the water, paddling down the Connecticut River as we explore natural and human history of the valley along the way.

 • Two weeks of learning by doing, focusing on Farm, Kitchen, Stewardship, or Outdoor Education.
 Apprenticeships are led by Glen Brook’s skilled year-round staff: our farm manager, head chef, facilities manager, and outdoor educators.
 Gappers can choose which track they want to dig deeper into.
 During one of the two weeks, there is an opportunity to interact with the children on-site, helping them with outdoor skills, fire cooking, and garden harvesting.